 - ABOUT US -

 Our family has been making pure Vermont maple syrup for four generations, on the same farm.
-The three Dana families that now operate the farm are proud to produce some of the finest maple syrup in New England.
+The Dana family is proud to produce some of the finest maple syrup in New England.
 We take pride in continuing an old fashioned tradition to make a high quality product

 We have about 3500 taps that are connected to tubing which are gravity fed to our four holding tanks .
 When the sap is running, it must be gathered at least once daily.